Lesson 4. Verbs and Prepositions (Basic, A Level):

 You approve something such as a project or a plan.
 This means you accept it officially.

 You also approve of something.
 That means you believe something is good or acceptable.
-In this case, you can say, “I approve!”
-If you include the object, you must use the preposition and say “I approve of it.”
+You can just say, “I approve!” but if you include the object, you must use the preposition, “I approve of it.”

 Examples: approve something